Five Things You Should Know about Herpes

 Most people react well.
 They appreciate your approach, honesty and maturity in addressing an important health issue.
 Remember to put herpes into perspective: it is an annoying, recurrent skin condition that is treatable and manageable—no more, no less.

 Couples deal successfully with herpes all the time.
 For many, it is a minor inconvenience.
 Since herpes does not pose a serious health risk, some couples choose not to use condoms in a long-term relationship.
-If you’re not sure about the relationship or you’re uncomfortable with the risk, consider delaying intimacy for a while.
+If you’re not sure about the relationship or you’re uncomfortable about the chance of getting herpes, consider delaying intimacy for a while.
 Get to know your partner better and give yourself time.
 Remember, all relationships face challenges, most far tougher than herpes.
-Good relationships stand or fall on far more important issues–including communication, respect and trust.
+Good relationships stand or fall on far more important issues, including communication, respect and trust.

 ASHA believes that all people have the right to the information and services that will help them to have optimum sexual health.
 We envision a time when stigma is no longer associated with sexual health and our nation is united in its belief that sexuality is a normal, healthy, and positive aspect of human life.